OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client_Side_Testing/03-Testing_for_HTML_Injection.md

 There is a wide range of methods and attributes that could be used to render HTML content.
 If these methods are provided with an untrusted input, then there is an high risk of HTML injection vulnerability.
 For example, malicious HTML code can be injected via the `innerHTML` JavaScript method, usually used to render user-inserted HTML code.
 If strings are not correctly sanitized, the method can enable HTML injection.
 A JavaScript function that can be used for this purpose is `document.write()`.

-The following example shows a snippet of vulnerable code that allows an unvalidated input to be used to create dynamic html in the page context:
+The following example shows a snippet of vulnerable code that allows an unvalidated input to be used to create dynamic HTML in the page context:

 ```js
 var userposition=location.href.indexOf("user=");